Dynatrace-APAC/Workshop-Kubernetes-GKE/labs/lab2/README.md

 As per the official instructions [here](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/kubernetes/monitoring/connect-kubernetes-clusters-to-dynatrace/) for the Kubernetes integration, you will need to setup an Environment Activegate first.

-### 1.SSH into Dynatrace-Activegate terminal and install Activegate
+### 1. SSH into Dynatrace-Activegate terminal and install Activegate

 1. On the left navigation bar in Google Cloud, go to Kubernetes Engine -> VM instances